SL123LF/Wikipedia-Toxic-Comment-Classification/README.md

-# Wikipedia-Toxic-Comment-Classification
+# General Info
 This is my project about multilabel classification using NLP and sentimental analysis.
-The data set is from a data challenge in Kaggle.
-Here is link: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge.
+The data set is from a data challenge in Kaggle: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge.